New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 NZ Division OFP on the Move.
 Noel Kreegher Collection

-As New Zealand Division had converted to a mixed Infantry/Armoured Division, the NZ OFP was reorganised on 20 November 1942 from a modified Infantry Division OFP of a Headquarters and three Sections into a modified OFP structure of a Headquarters and three task orientated sections consisting of ;[16]
+As the New Zealand Division converted to a mixed Infantry/Armoured Division, the NZ OFP was reorganised on 20 November 1942 from a modified Infantry Division OFP, comprising a Headquarters and three Sections, into a modified OFP structure.
+This new structure consisted of:[16]

-• an Armoured Section – Responsible for workshops and LAD’s of the Armoured brigade for armoured specific MT Stores, weapon and signal stores.
+• An Armoured Section, responsible for supporting the workshops and LADs of the Armoured Brigade with armoured-specific MT Stores, weapon spares, and signal stores.

-The positions of Driver-Mechanics and Electrician were removed from the establishment with the affected personnel transferred to NZEME units and replaced with NZOC Storeman-Drivers, The Fitters were retained as attached NZEME personnel.
+The positions of Driver-Mechanics and Electricians were removed from the establishment.
+The affected personnel were transferred to NZEME units and replaced with NZOC Storeman-Drivers.
+The Fitters were retained as attached NZEME personnel.

 RAOC9